 The Feel: it’s easy to find, the Via San Luca is famous for its arched walkway and the red brick portico starts well before the climb kicks up.
 The actual start of the climb is marked by an arch over the road.
 Unlike Alpe d’Huez, the Stelvio and even the Poggio this one features a junction regulated by traffic lights, a dull detail but a clue as to just how urban this climb is.

 Cycling is different from most other sports in that it doesn’t take place in a stadium and the start is a reminder.
 It’s steep at 14% and within seconds you gain enough altitude to peer over the rooftops and can see the city’s sports arena.
 There’s a small stadium feel to this climb too, the cyclist rides up the road while locals and tourists march up and down the Portico, an ever-present audience that you don’t usually get when climbing.

 Finally the Basilica San Luca comes into sight and the road levels out.
-It’s under 2km but the Strava record is six minutes and a lot of pros need eight minutes.
+It’s under two kilometres long but the Strava record is six minutes and a lot of pros need eight minutes.
 It’s not unusual to see foreign tourists click-clack walking their way up.
-Once at the top there’s a fountain for the thirsty and benches for the tired and the road continues, this is not a hilltop chapel but instead you can keep climbing into the Apennines.
+Once at the top there’s a fountain for the thirsty and benches for the tired.
+The road continues, this is not a hilltop chapel instead you ride on into the Apennines.

 The Basilica itself has little to do with cycling but bears the motto exibit salvatio de monte, to escape from the mountain.
 Fitting for an urban climb, no?

 The History: Daniel Friebe’s Mountain Higher recounts that it took 47 years to build the brick portico which includes an eerie 666 arches between the city and the basilica.